 Doctor Strange had appeared on screen before in the not bad tv movie Dr. Strange (1978), which was one of a package of Marvel Comics titles brought up for television (something that also spawned the The Amazing Spiderman (1977-9) and The Incredible Hulk (1977-81) tv series).
 There Strange was played by Peter Hooten, but the film failed to attract sufficient interest to sell as a series.
 Dr Strange has appeared in episodes of other Marvel animated tv series and has often been suggested as a film property.
 Wes Craven was associated with a film adaptation throughout the 1990s and Guillermo Del Toro in the early 2000s.
 The only actual Dr Strange film during this period has been Doctor Strange (2007), one of a series of occasional animated spinoffs from the Marvel Cinematic Universe.
 However, there was also Full Moons Doctor Mordrid (1992), which did a fine, low-budgeted capturing of the essence of the comic-book in all but name.

 Doctor Strange now emerges on screen as part of the Marvel Comics Universe.
 This had begun with the increasing success of films such as Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003), The Punisher (2004), Elektra (2005), Fantastic Four (2005), Man-Thing (2005), Ghost Rider (2007) and officially began with Iron Man (2008) and the successive likes of Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Ant-Man (2015), Deadpool (2016), and sequels to almost all of the above, as well as the tv series Agents of S.H.I.E.L.D.
-(2013 ), Daredevil (2015 ), Agent Carter (2015-6), Marvel Jessica Jones (2015 ), Luke Cage (2016 ) and Iron Fist (2017 ).
+(2013 ), Daredevil (2015 ), Agent Carter (2015-6), Jessica Jones (2015 ), Luke Cage (2016 ), Iron Fist (2017 ) and The Defenders (2017 ).
 Stranges appearance had been tipped in a throwaway line in Captain America: The Winter Soldier (2014) which does kind of create a continuity clash in that that film took place two years earlier where S.H.I.E.L.D. already had Strange under observation whereas here the date that everything begins is said to be 2016.
 One must compliment (?)
 Doctor Strange in that it is also a film that is not constantly finding the need to drop continuity Easter Eggs apart from a post-credits appearance from Chris Hemsworths Thor, there is nothing else that ties in to any of the other films as though perhaps the filmmakers were aware of how much the MCU had becomes an insider joke and determined to make this a standalone effort.

 I had mixed feelings about the selection of Scott Derrickson as director.
 In comparison to Wes Craven and Guillermo Del Toro who both made you excited about the possibilities, Derrickson has been a frustrating hit and miss director.
 He first appeared with the okay Hellraiser: Inferno (2000) and then went onto the commercial success of The Exorcism of Emily Rose (2005) wherein Derricksons proclivities as an evangelical Christian became evident, wildly distorting the original true story and turning it into a faith over rationalism legal debate.
 I had more of a liking for Derricksons follow-up, the remake of The Day the Earth Stood Still (2008), than most did, while I found his next, the horror film Sinister (2012), which was well critically received, to be overrated.
 The subsequent Deliver Us From Evil (2014), a return to true-life possession and exorcism stories, was better than Emily Rose.
 Doctor Strange has at least gained Derrickson the best notices and biggest box-office of his career so far.
 Derrickson has also written Urban Legends: Final Cut (2000), and produced the Christian horror film The Visitation (2006), the horror film Kirsty (2014) and Sinister 2 (2015), as well as wrote/produced Devils Knot (2013) based on true story of the West Memphis Three.